 How to Grow Figs

-**With soft, luscious fruit that is prized for preserves and fresh eating, it’s worth the work for this plant.
+With soft, luscious fruit that is prized for preserves and fresh eating, it’s worth the work for this plant.
 Varieties of figs can be grown nearly anywhere so learn how to grow figs in your backyard, tiny garden, or even a large pot.

 **Plant figs in the spring as soon as the soil can be worked after the last frost.